marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

-# How to Install Hailo SW Suite Without Required Hardware (Part 1/2)

-## Create Google Cloud Platform VM Instance and Connect via SSH
+# Create Google Cloud Platform VM Instance and Connect via SSH

 This guide explains how to create a virtual environment on Google Cloud Platform (GCP) to install the Hailo Software Suite (SW Suite) even if you don't have the

 Part 1 focuses on setting up a virtual environment by creating a Virtual Machine (VM) instance on Google Cloud Platform (GCP) and establishing a secure SSH connection to it from your local terminal.